Configuration File

 }

-Here, the first block defines a basic global configuration with many desired options for all files.
+Here, the first block defines a basic configuration with many desired options for all files.
 The second block specifies that all files ending with vt., eg: vtk, vtp, vtu, … will be shown with edges visibility turned on.
 The third block specifies raytracing usage for .gltf and .glb files.
 The last block specifies that volume rendering should be used with .mhd files.

 Boolean options that have been turned on in the configuration file can be turned off on the command line if needed, eg: --point-sprites=false.